tony-aw/tinycodet/README.md

 Notice that only `s_strapply()` is multi-threaded, and not `s_extract`.
 Multi-threading both would actually be slower, and may even create other problems.

+# Recommended R packages

+I highly recommend using this R package alongside the 2 major operator-related R-packages, namely `magrittr` and `zeallot`.